Google Panda Update

 The consequence of this devaluation was that the affected websites suffered in the SERP and in turn SEO visibility.
 Though the Panda update does not work site-wide, specific URLs were impacted meaning that important landing pages lost visibility.

 With the introduction of the Panda update the quality of the SERP was significantly improved.
 The implementation of the algorithm therefore serves the optimization of the user experience of the Google search engine.
 This makes searching even more attractive for users.
-A further, surely desirable side effect: If the organic Google search gets better, then users would also trust the paid advertisements, such as AdWords and PLAs.
+A further, surely desirable side effect: If the organic Google search gets better, then users would also trust the paid advertisements, such as Ads and PLAs.

 Which factors count for the Panda update?

 The quality of a website can be made up of many different factors from an SEO point of view.
 This included: